seblee/mico-helloword/README.md

 ### Now compile

-Invoke `make`, and specify the name of your platform.
+Invoke `mico make`, and specify the name of your platform and application.
 For example, MiCOKit-3165 dev board:

 ```
-./make MK3165
+mico make helloworld@MK3165
 ```

 Your PC may take a few minutes to compile your code.
 At the end, you see the following result: